sahiljaiswal02/Rust_Learning/Resources/CommonCollection/Readme.md

 ## 2. String ( `String` )
 - Description:
+  > A string is a collection of characters.

   > A String is a heap-allocated, growable string of UTF-8 bytes.
 - Use Cases:
   > Useful for managing and manipulating text data dynamically.